Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eploying} large-scale neural networks on portable devices with limited computation and storage resources is challenging~\cite{ModelCompression}, and efficient architectures such as MobileNets~\cite{MobileNet, MobileNetV2} and ShuffleNets~\cite{ShuffleNet, ShuffleNetV2} have been designed for lightweight deployment.
+Deploying large-scale neural networks on portable devices with limited computation and storage resources is challenging~\cite{ModelCompression}, and efficient architectures such as MobileNets~\cite{MobileNet, MobileNetV2} and ShuffleNets~\cite{ShuffleNet, ShuffleNetV2} have been designed for lightweight deployment.
 However, the performances of these lightweight networks are usually not comparable to the larger ones.
 Commonly, second learning~\cite{SecondLearn-Rules, SecondLearn-NeC4.5} or knowledge distillation (KD)~\cite{DoDeep, KD, TNNLS-Collaborative} could be utilized to transfer the knowledge of a more complex and well-performed network (i.e., the teacher) to the smaller ones (i.e., the student).
-The dark knowledge in KD is still a mystery that has attracted lots of studies~\cite{KD, KDPrivileged, TowardsKD, StasticalKD}, and their goal is to answer the following question: what's the knowledge that the teacher provides and why they are effective in KD?
+Both are manifestations of pre-learning transfer, with KD focusing more on extracting the dark knowledge from the teacher model.
+However, the dark knowledge in KD is still a mystery that has attracted lots of studies~\cite{KD, KDPrivileged, TowardsKD, StasticalKD}, and their goal is to answer the following question: what's the knowledge that the teacher provides and why they are effective in KD?